Vaclovas Bielskis: Later life and death

 In independent Lithuania, Bielskis worked for the Lithuanian railroad in 1919–1923 and as the director of the Gubernija brewery in 1923–1936.
 In addition, in 1928–1932, he headed the Šiauliai section of the National Health Insurance Fund.
 As a member of the Social Democratic Party of Lithuania, he was elected to the Šiauliai City Council in 1920, 1923, and 1925–1931 and for a time was its deputy chairman.
 As a councilmember, he worked on organizing city's water and sewer service.

 He was one of the co-founders of Kultūra Society in 1927 and for a time was its chairman.
 It was an educational society that organized lectures, published books and journal Kultūra (Culture), established a folk high school named after Povilas Višinskis (Bielskis was one of its lecturers).
-He was also active member of the Freethinkers' Society of Ethical Culture.
+He was also an active member of the Freethinkers' Society of Ethical Culture.

 Bielskis died in Warsaw on 16 September 1936.
 Due to the bitter dispute over Vilnius Region with the Second Polish Republic, Bielskis' body had to be transported via Latvia to Lithuania.
 He was buried at the freethinkers' cemetery in Ginkūnai (he financially supported the cemetery's establishment).